 If heterozygous genotypes are coded as ambiguity characters and it is not properly accounted for, it mainly affects the nucleotide diversity estimation while all the other statistics just depend on it.
 For example, if nucleotide diversity is underestimated, the absolute divergence will also be underestimated.

 By nucleotide diversity (know as π) I mean average pairwise differences per site between all samples representing one population.
 Absolute divergence (known as Dxy) is a similar estimate, but it is based on pairwise differences between representatives of different populations.
 Thus, they are similar estimates, but the former compares samples within groups, and the latter does it between groups.

-Let’s have a look at the sequences of three diploid individuals above and estimate the divergence between them and nucleotide diversity of this whole sample.
-You can see that the sequences of Individual_A and Individual_C have heterozygous genotypes in the position 3.
+Let's have a look at the sequences of three diploid individuals above and estimate the divergence between them and nucleotide diversity of this whole sample.
+You can see that the sequences of Individual_A and Individual_C have heterozygous genotypes at position 3.
 Thus, each of these two individuals has only one sequence that differs from Individual_B in this position (C ≠ A and A = A ).
-On the other hand, in the position 4 the difference between Individual_B and the other two individuals is in homozygous state and thus Individual_B has two different nucleotides at this position (G ≠ T and G ≠ T).
+On the other hand, at position 4 the difference between Individual_B and the other two individuals is in homozygous state and thus Individual_B has two different nucleotides at this position (G ≠ T and G ≠ T).
 Basically, when we estimate divergence between diploid sequences, we should compare each strand of the diploid DNA molecule.

 If we calculate Dxy between these three individuals, we obtain the following values:

 Individual_A vs. Individual_C: (0+1+1+0)/(5*4) = 0.1